muneer78/muneer78.github.io/_posts/2021-05-23-great-lines-the-denialism-edition.md

 ---
-tags: great-lines
+date: 2021-05-23
-title: "Great Lines: The Denialism Edition"
+title: The Denialism Edition
+tags: newsletter
 ---

 I read this [great article ](https://www.theguardian.com/news/2018/aug/03/denialism-what-drives-people-to-reject-the-truth)about denialism this week.
 I cast out a denialist from my life earlier this year, after realizing that he was entirely malignant and was employing "whataboutism" as a cover to say increasingly insane things.